 It has been said that some people have paid over $10,000 for their Frenchie but this could just the internet doing what the internet does best 🙂

-I’ve done my own research and found that the average cost of a French Bulldog if bought via the American Kennel Club (AKC) is between $2,870 and $4,650 – depending on what the history of the dog is and the quality of the breeder.
+I’ve done my own research and found that the average cost of a French Bulldog if bought via the American Kennel Club (AKC), is between $2,870 and $4,650 – depending on the history of the dog and the quality of the breeder.